syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/How-to.md

 ---
 layout: post
-title: Tooltip and signalR binding with Grid widget for MVC
+title: How to
-description: How to use tooltip and signalR binding in Grid
+description: How to
 platform: ejmvc
 control: Grid
 documentation: ug